Fragility of $\mathcal{Z}_2$ topological invariant characterizing triplet excitations in a bilayer kagome magnet: Linear versus quadratic band touchings

 We begin with discussing the linear touchings that occur at the corners $\mathbf{k}_K \!= \!(\frac{4\pi}{3},0)$ and $\mathbf{k}_{K'} \!=\! (-\frac{4\pi}{3},0)$ of the Brillouin zone for $D'=2D''$.
 The matrix $U_K$ that diagonalizes $M^{\text{SU(2)}}_{\mathbf{k}}$ at both $K$-points is

-The column vectors in $U_{K}$ correspond to the eigenvectors at K and also form a basis for the irreducible representations, $A_1$ and $E$, of the three-fold symmetry at these points in the absence of the DM interactions.
+The column vectors in $U_{K}$ correspond to the eigenvectors at K and also form a basis for a one- and two-dimensional irreducible representation of the three-fold symmetry at these points in the absence of the DM interactions.
 The band that belongs to the symmetric representation is the bottom band, which is well separated from the upper two bands in the vicinity of the zone-corners.
 The double representation stretches the subspace that we keep in the linearization.
-(Let us note that the eigen-energies corresponding to the double representation split for finite DM interaction, $U_{K}$ brings $M^{\text{U(1)}}_{m,K}$ into a block-diagonal form, separating the subspaces, but only diagonalizes the $M^{\text{SU(2)}}_{K}$.)
 Using $U_K$, we transform $M^{\text{U(1)}}_{m,\mathbf{k}}$ into the form \begin{widetext}

 \end{widetext} where $m$ is the spin-index of the triplets taking the values $-1,0,1$, and $k_x$ and $k_y$ are measured from the $K$ point, i.e. $K$ corresponds to $k_x=k_y=0$.
 At the corners of the Brillouin zone, this matrix is block-diagonal and has eigen-energies $J-J'$, and $J+ J'/2 \pm m \sqrt{3} ( D'' - D'/2)$.
 As we go away from the $K$ points, small off-diagonal matrix elements appear that are linear in momentum.
 Projecting~(\ref{eq:UKMK}) on the relevant subspace, we can write the two-band matrix as